tobigray/Predicting-Bulk-Modulus-using-Random-Forest-Regression-ML-Model/README.md

-This is a machine learning model that is trained to predict bulk modulus using Random Forest Regression.
+This is a machine learning model trained to predict bulk modulus using Random Forest Regression.

 The data was sourced from Matminer's database.